Recently, air fresheners have been in the news because of findings that they

 expressed are not intended to be a substitute for professional advice,

-medical advice and all that other stuff the lawyers always say.
+medical advice and all that other stuff the lawyers say.
 In

 short, we assume no liability for your implementation of any of the devices